HDF4 – Hierarchical Data Format Release 4 (HDF4)¶

 SeaWiFS Level 3 Standard Mapped Image Products (SEAWIFS_L3)

 By default the hdf4 driver only reads the gcps from every 10th row and column from EOS_SWATH datasets.
-You can change this behaviour by setting the GEOL_AS_GCPS environment variable to PARTIAL (default), NONE, or FULL.
+You can change this behavior by setting the GEOL_AS_GCPS environment variable to PARTIAL (default), NONE, or FULL.

 This driver supports creation of the HDF4 Scientific Datasets.
 You may create set of 2D datasets (one per each input band) or single 3D dataset where the third dimension represents band numbers.
 All metadata and band descriptions from the input dataset are stored as HDF4 attributes.
 Projection information (if it exists) and affine transformation coefficients also stored in form of attributes.
 Files, created by GDAL have the special attribute: